Boujibar/PresolarSiCclustering2021/README.md

 # PresolarSiCclustering2021

 This R code is meant to be used for clustering data on presolar silicon carbide (SiC) grains.
+DOI: 10.5281/zenodo.4304837

 It is linked to the article currently in revision for publication in The Astrophysical Journal Letters:
 "Cluster analysis of presolar silicon carbide grains: evaluation of their classification and astrophysical implications"